-Weekly ideas curated by GloberWeb’s team to enrich your life, grow your career and inspire your circle.
-What’s your take?
-Tell us in the comments below…
+IDEAS curated by GloberWeb’s team to enrich your life, grow your career and inspire your circle.

 Education has more important value than money, it is deeply important to our growth as people and as community, says Justice Sonia Sotomayor addressing Manhattan College.
 “You have to learn to dream big, you can’t dream of becoming something you didn’t know existed.
 Education exposes you to what the world has to offer, to the possibilities open to you.
 It enriches you as a person.
 It inspires you to consider new ideas.
 Education expands your knowledge and your ability to relate with the world, helps you to think critically and think in prospective.
 That helps you navigate life in all its aspects.
 Education empowers you to grow beyond the limits you once had and takes you beyond the ways of thinking you already know.
 It takes you to the greater potential that exists in the world.” • What will you learn next?
 Browse the available classes around you.